 Place in the ecosystem: Puff-faced Water Snakes eat fish, crustaceans, and frogs.
 Juveniles of the species are eaten by larger snakes, large fish, monitors, and wading birds.

 Danger to humans: Can bite, but rarely does so and is not dangerous to humans.

 Conservation status and threats: Due to its broad distribution and ability to live in human-altered habitats, this snake is not considered at risk, though it is listed as Vulnerable in Singapore.
 It is becoming popular in the pet trade, but that has only had an effect on populations at the local level.
 In nearby countries similar species are declining due to massive collection for food, skins and crocodile feed.

-Interesting facts: The constantly updated research into taxonomy can sometimes make snake names confusing.
-The Puff-faced Water Snake, Homalopsis buccata, was once considered to occupy a huge range in south and southeast Asia from Indonesia to Nepal.
-However, a number of scientists studying the species found that it was actually five different species that had been confused with each other.
+Interesting facts: The constantly updated research into taxonomy can sometimes make snake names confusing to keep up with.
+The Puff-faced Water Snake, Homalopsis buccata, was once considered to occupy a huge range throughout southeast Asia.
+However, scientists studying the Homalopsis genus have found that it is actually comprised of five different species.
 These species are now:

-Homalopsis nigroventrali: Found in the Mekong River Valley in Thailand, Cambodia, and possibly Vietnam
+Deuve’s Water Snake (Homalopsis nigroventralis): Found in the Mekong River Valley in northeast Thailand, Laos, Cambodia and Vietnam

 The IUCN Red List: Homalopsis buccata

 A Checklist and Key to the Homalopsid Snakes

 A Photographic Guide to Snakes and Other Reptiles of Peninsular Malaysia, Singapore and Thailand